moonjukhim/GCP/README.md

 ---

-Architecting Hybrid Infrastructure with Anthos
-Getting Started with Google Kubernetes Engine
-Google Cloud Fundamentals for AWS Professionals
-Google Cloud Fundamentals for Azure Professionals Achieving Advanced Insights with BigQuery   - [1.6]
+Achieving Advanced Insights with BigQuery   - [1.6]
 Analyzing and Visualizing Data in Looker  - [1.1]
 Application Development with Cloud Run  - [2.0]
 Applying Machine Learning to your Data with GCP   - [1.6]
-Architecting Hybrid Cloud Infrastructure with Anthos   - [2.0.1] Architecting with Google Cloud: Design and Process   - [2.0]
+Architecting Hybrid Cloud Infrastructure with Anthos   - [2.0.1] Architecting Hybrid Infrastructure with Anthos Architecting with Google Cloud: Design and Process   - [2.0]
 Architecting with Google Compute Engine   - [2.2]
 Building conversational experiences with Dialogflow